 The "Youth of the Year" is a young person who exemplifies great achievement in one or more of the award categories.
 This youth is a positive role model to their peers and the community.
 They are responsible, caring, and a successful young adult with integrity and character.

-Caroline Kessler from McCutcheon High School was awarded the 2022 Youth of the Year Award.
+Chasyn Painter from Rossville High School was awarded the 2023 Youth of the Year Award.

 Charles Mikels' Citizenship through Service Award